 When managers are too busy, they start to lose focus on their team.
-If you are constantly in meetings and never where people try to find you, then your team are on their own.
+If you are constantly in meetings and never available for people to find you, then your team are on their own.

 To make yourself available to your team:

-- Schedule regular individual meetings with your team members, and don’t cancel them
+- Meet regularly: Schedule regular individual meetings with your team members, and don’t cancel them

 - Prioritise your important tasks, and reduce focus on the rest.
 Stop just being busy, start managing your time effectively.
-Busy does not mean productive.
-Need help?
-Check out the Time Management Toolkit.
+Remember that busy does not mean productive.

-Managers who never want their team to fail are doing them a disservice.
-Failure is always an option, and if you learn, it can be a great one.
+Leaders who never allow their people to fail are doing them a disservice.
+Failure is always a possibility, and if you learn from it, it can be very useful.

-Supportive leadership is about letting the team work things out for themselves, and providing guidance when things aren’t going quite right.
+Supportive leadership is about letting your people work things out for themselves, and being there to provide guidance when things aren’t going quite right.
 It’s not about protecting your team at all times.

 Your team members need to be able to fight their own battles.
 If you step in at the first sign of trouble, you are sending the message that you don’t think they can handle it by themselves.
 This undermines your team, and people outside of your team will think you don’t trust your own crew.

 Keep in mind that some team members need more help than others.
 It’s important to be flexible and adapt your leadership style to suit the situation.

 To make failure less threatening for your team: